 More Time Spent At Your Business

 Did you know that one of the greatest benefits of providing free WiFi is that it increases the amount of time people spend at your business?
-According to a Small Business Trends report, as many as 62 percent of businesses noticed customers spending more time on their premises when WiFi access was offered.
+According to a recent Business Trends report, as many as 62 percent of businesses noticed customers spending more time on their premises when WiFi access was offered.
 The longer people stay at your business, the more likely they are to spend more money.

 While increased time at your business is a great thing for most businesses, there are many establishments that may not want people to overstay their welcome.
 If that’s the case with your business, you can still use WiFi to attract customers, but set up the account so that when people log in, they can only be connected for a certain amount of time before getting kicked off.
 Consider this idea if you want new customers, but want to prevent squatting.